 CyberCraft Video Productions was established in 2016 by Dionne Copland and Turner Stewart.
 Their first film, Computer Hearts, was released internationally on home video in 2015, and was shortly followed by the films S.I.D.S., Don't Look Down, and Inferno, which have each screened at film festivals all over the world.
 Our team has worked with Directors such as Tess Paul (Softcore), Joshua Gratton (Cuties), Danny Kai Mak (Chances, The Kubler-Ross Condition), Ryan Nicholson (Gutterballs 2: Bootleg Edition), and Tom Huckabee (Taking Tiger Mountain), serving in several different roles including Producers, Cinematographers, Camera Operators, Film Festival Organizers, and Distribution Consultants.
-The CyberCraft Team is currently Producing the post-production for Joshua Gratton's feature-film debut Cuties, as well as nurturing Tess Paul's Softcore and Dionne Copland's //HAXX DEADROOM// through its film festival tour, and beginning production on Dionne Copland's Cold Wind Blowing in December 2017.
+The CyberCraft Team is currently finishing the post-production for Joshua Gratton's feature-film debut Cuties, nurturing Dionne Copland's //HAXX DEADROOM// through its film festival tour, and beginning production on Dionne Copland's Cold Wind Blowing in December 2017.

 Dionne Copland is the Canadian filmmaker responsible for Writing and Directing the short films Inferno, Don't Look Down, and A Thousand Words.
 Her first short film, Don't Look Down, screened at several film festivals across North America, including the first annual Ax Wound Film Festival.
 She co-directed the micro-budget featurette Computer Hearts with her partner Turner Stewart, which was distributed internationally on home video in 2015.
 She was the Co-Founder and Marketing Director for the CinemaFantastique Film Festival from 2015-2016 in Vancouver, BC, and during the festival's second year she emphasized a stronger representation of women in genre film, including a night devoted to Female Horror Filmmakers as part of National Canadian Film Day 2016 celebrations in Vancouver.
 Her most recent short film, Inferno, has screened at festivals throughout Canada, the United States, Australia, and the Czech Republic, including Monster Fest and Blood in the Snow.
 In May 2017 Dionne graduated from the University of British Columbia with a Bachelor of Fine Arts Degree with a Major in Film Production and Minor in Film Studies.
-Dionne also recently completed her latest short film, //HAXX DEADROOM//, and she is currently writing several new projects, including an untitled wendigo horror film, a cyber-noir thriller, and a prequel series to her latest short called //HAXX//.
+Dionne also recently completed her latest short film, //HAXX DEADROOM//, and she is currently in production on her first feature-length film, Cold Wind Blowing.
 Although she lives and breathes film in both her professional and spare time, Dionne does find opportunities to relax at home with her partner Turner Stewart and their bearded dragon Grem.